Company Registration in Thailand for Foreigners: FAQs

 The requirements depend on the type of company being formed.
 Here are the general guidelines:

 • Private Limited Company (Co., Ltd.): At least half of the directors must be Thai nationals.
-However, if a private limited company is owned by foreigners under the Foreign Business Act, the majority of the directors must be Thai nationals.
+However, if foreigners under the Foreign Business Act own a private limited company, the majority of the directors must be Thai nationals.

 • Public Limited Company (Public Co., Ltd.): At least half of the directors must be Thai nationals, and the majority of those Thai directors must reside in Thailand.